pomerium/pomerium/docs/guides/kubernetes.md

 ## Certificates

-For this tutorial we will generate wildcard certificates for the `*.localhost.pomerium.io` domain using [`mkcert`](https://github.com/FiloSottile/mkcert):
+Those who followed the [Certificates](/docs/install/helm.md#certificates) section of Pomerium using Helm will already have a certificate solution, and can skip this section.
+If not, we will generate wildcard certificates for the `*.localhost.pomerium.io` domain using [`mkcert`](https://github.com/FiloSottile/mkcert):

 ```bash
 mkcert '*.localhost.pomerium.io'